ZhangRenL/geneHapR/README.en.md

 ---
-Title:  quickHapR
+Title:  geneHapR
 Author: ZhangRenL
 Date:   2022.05.14
 ---

-# quickHapR
+# geneHapR

 ## 1 Introduction

 The gene haplotype were generated through vcf file.

 Haplotype analysis was performed based on the genotype information of a large number of populations obtained by next-generation sequencing.
-Combined with phenotypic data to screen out excellent haplotypes for follow-up research quickHapR
+Combined with phenotypic data to screen out excellent haplotypes for follow-up research geneHapR

 ## 2. Basic logic